Yorkshire, England - York - National Railway Museum

 90 mph >

-There are a few old trains to be seen on the Epilogue page (link below), as well as a reference to Sir Nigel Gresley, a brilliant Mechanical Engineer, who designed the Blue Mallard shown here, the fastest train ever built, an amazing achievement at the time.
+There are more classic trains shown on the Epilogue page (link below), as well as a reference to Sir Nigel Gresley, a brilliant Mechanical Engineer, who designed the Blue Mallard, the fastest train ever built & an amazing achievement at the time.

-After a ninety minute train ride from York, passing through Leeds, we arrived back at the Manchester Airport.
-It was somewhat amazing to go from train level (with diesel odors) up a few elevators into the elegant Radisson Blue hotel, which had great interior design and soothing coloration, as well as quiet rooms.
-The walls at the entrance, dining room, and bar levels were covered with artistic references the great age of British Rock music..
+After a 90 minute train ride from York, passing through Leeds, we arrived back at the Manchester Airport.
+It was somewhat amazing to go from train level (with diesel odors) up a few big elevators into the elegant Radisson Blue hotel, which had great interior design and soothing coloration, as well as quiet rooms.
+The walls at the entrance, dining room, and bar were covered with artistic references to the great age of British Rock music.

-Around 6 pm we had a candlelit dinner, maybe four stories up, looking out at Manchester Airport, as it slowly closed down for the night.
+After a nap we had a pleasant 6 pm candlelit dinner, four stories up, looking at Manchester Airport, as it closed down for the night.
+The setting was romantic & the food and service were superb.

-We slept in the following morning, since our return flight to the DC didn't leave until noon.
-Having to walk through an extended duty-free extravaganza, with live models beckoning, was kind of 'gross' and then we had to stand in a dead spot with terrible diesel fumes, but finally a bus saved us and we drove out to board the plane.
-The final insult from Manchester airport (management) was their incredible crappy main takeoff & landing runway, with the airplane hitting potholes whilst trying to get up to lift-off speed !!
+We slept in the following morning, since our return flight to DC didn't leave until noon.
+We had to walk through an extensive duty-free extravaganza, with live models, which was gross, and then we stood at a bus terminal, with terrible diesel fumes, but finally a bus took us out to board the plane, in the rain.

 return to Yorkshire trip index